fsantanna-no/p2p-tml-paper/rita-24/response.md

 > selected works compared to the proposed solution.

-Now, to make clear that we have only two subsections, we briefly introduce 2.1 and 2.2 with paragraph at the beginning of 2 (before 2.1 and 2.2):
+Now, to make clear that we have only two subsections, we briefly introduce 2.1 and 2.2 with a paragraph at the beginning of Section 2 (before 2.1 and 2.2):

 > "This section first revisits existing solutions for symmetric distributed
 > applications, namely Croquet [2], GALS [1], and CRDTs [3].
 Then, we discuss